timmy-coder/Examination-project/README.md

 # Examination-project
-An online examination project using PHP AND AJAX, BOOTSTRAP
+An online examination system use for taking JAMB OR POST TME EXAMINATIONS PROGAMMING LANGUAGE USE:
+PHP
+AJAX
+BOOTSTRAP
+SQL DATABSE